 Each time I received a rejection, I felt shame.
 My mind said, "You're not THAT good.
 You should stop submitting work to shows."
 As I researched new grants and shows to apply to, I'd look at previous winners of awards and compare my work, writing off many applications believing my work wasn't good enough.
 I didn't speak of these rejections or feelings of shame, and they stayed with me, growing deeper and deeper in my mind till I was no longer creating art.
 It felt like I was sucked into this dark vortex of lies unable to breathe.

 When I looked at this image of a child innocently reaching, not giving up, I realized rejection is apart of life and growth.
 If I view rejection, not as failure but as an inch towards reaching that horse or a step in the evolution of a project, my view of rejection changes.
 By acknowledging my shame, it is instantly weakened and I remember the truth.
 Rejection is helping me be more resilient.
-Showing up after a rejection is making me stronger and defining and molding my creative journey.
+Showing up after a rejection makes me stronger, defines, and molds my creative journey.